William Goldman: Butch Cassidy and the Sundance Kid

 Goldman returned to novels, writing The Thing of It Is...
 (1967).
 He taught at Princeton and wished to write something, but he could not come up with an idea for a novel.
 Instead, he wrote Butch Cassidy and the Sundance Kid, his first original screenplay, which he had been researching for eight years.
 He sold it for $400,000, the highest price ever paid for an original screenplay at that time.
 The movie was released in 1969, a critical and commercial success that earned Goldman an Academy Award for Best Original Screenplay.
-The money enabled Goldman to take some time off and research the nonfiction The Season: A Candid Look at Broadway (1969).
+The money enabled Goldman to take some time off and research the nonfiction book The Season: A Candid Look at Broadway (1969).

 Goldman adapted Steven Linakis's novel In the Spring the War Ended into a screenplay, but it was not filmed.
 Neither were scripts of The Thing of It Is, which came close to being made several times in the early '70s, and Papillon, on which he worked for six months and three drafts; the book was filmed, but little of Goldman's work was used.
 He returned to novels with Father's Day (1971), a sequel to The Thing of It Is….
 He also wrote the screenplay for The Hot Rock (1972).